-English Composition and Communicative Skills Two courses in English composition worth at least 3 credit hours each and one course in speech skills worth at least 3 credit hours are required.
+English Composition and Communication Skills Both Bachelor of Arts and Bachelor of Science students are required to take two courses in English composition worth at least 3 credit hours each and one course in speech skills worth at least 3 credit hours.
 The English composition requirement is partially satisfied by completing ENG W131 (or ENG W140).
 The second composition course must have ENG W131 (or ENG W140) as a prerequisite.
 An appropriate course in technical or research writing may be used to complete the second composition course requirement.
 Consult departmental guidelines.
 A grade of C or better must be obtained in both composition courses.